lsst-sqre/lsstvaultutils/README.md

 The major functionality of these classes is also exposed as standalone programs.

-1. `copyk2v` -- copy the contents of a  Kubernetes secret to a Vault secret path.

-2. `copyv2k` -- copy a set of Vault secrets at a specified path to a Kubernetes secret.

-3. `tokenadmin` -- Create or revoke token sets for a given Vault secret path, or display the token IDs and accessors for that path.
+1. `tokenadmin` -- Create or revoke token sets for a given Vault secret path, or display the token IDs and accessors for that path.

+2. `multisecret` -- Create or remove a secret path across multiple Vault enclaves.
+This is useful when adding a new feature to a K8s-managed Science Platform application, for instance.

-4. `vaultrmrf` -- Remove a Vault secret path and everything underneath it.
+3. `vaultrmrf` -- Remove a Vault secret path and everything underneath it.
 As is implied by the name, this is a fairly dangerous operation.

 ## Example Workflow

-We will go through a workflow that exercises all of the standalone programs, by creating a token pair, creating some secrets, copying the secrets from Vault to Kubernetes and back again, deleting a secret tree, and finally deleting the token pair.
+We will go through a workflow that exercises `tokenadmin` and `vaultrmrf` by creating a token pair, creating some secrets, deleting a secret tree, and finally deleting the token pair.

 ### Create a token pair.